Grilling: Salamander

-A salamander (also salamander oven or salamander broiler) is a culinary grill characterized by very high temperature overhead electric or gas heating elements.
+A salamander (also salamander oven or salamander broiler) is a grill characterized by very high temperature supplied by overhead electric or gas heating elements.
 It is used primarily in professional kitchens for overhead grilling.
 It is also used for toasting, browning of gratin dishes, melting cheeses onto sandwiches, and caramelizing desserts such as crème brûlée.

 Salamanders are generally similar to an oven without a front door; the heating element is at the top.
 They are also more compact: typically only half the height and depth of a conventional oven.
 For convenience, they are often wall mounted at eye level, enabling easy access and close control of the cooking process.
 Many salamanders can be fitted with a cast-iron "branding" plate which is used to make grill marks on the surface of meat.
 Some grills can also be fitted with a rotisserie accessory for roasting meats.

 Overhead heat has the advantage of allowing foods containing fats, such as steaks, chops and other cuts of meat, to be grilled without the risk of flare-ups caused by the rendered fat dripping onto the heat source.
 The salamander's facility for extremely high temperature also takes less cooking time than other grilling techniques, reducing preparation time, which is a benefit in professional kitchens during a busy meal service.

-Modern salamanders take their name from the 18th century salamander, the tool of choice for toasting the top of a dish.
+Modern salamanders take their name from the 18th-century salamander, the tool of choice for toasting the top of a dish.
 It consisted of a thick plate of iron attached to the end of a long handle, with two feet, or rests, arranged near the iron plate for propping the plate over the food to be browned.
-Its name in turn was taken from the legendary salamander, a mythical amphibian that was believed to be immune to fire.
+Its name in turn was taken from the legendary salamander, a mythical amphibian that was thought to be immune to fire.